Home | Contact Pat | Site Search

 Patrick Ranfranz meeting with Martin B. Unger (Navigators) widow and sisters in New York City on 12 September 2005.
 Left to right: Pearl, Leona, Cecile, and Patrick.
 This was the first meeting between Pearl and the sisters since 1944.

 billions of dollars to return as many KIA servicemen for burial in the US.
 The families were given a choice of reburial in US Military cemeteries overseas or the return of the bodies to the US.
 Each MIA case was reviewed by a military board and the case was closed if the bodies were considered unrecoverable.
 Unknown to my mother's family, a military board reviewed the Coleman Crew case in 1948 and although they knew the location of the crash site, they determined the crew and plane were unrecoverable due to the depth of the water.
 The technology of the 1940's did not provide the ability to recover a plane, or bodies, at a depth of 50 feet or 500 feet.
 Had the plane crashed into shallow waters within the Yap reef the bodies would likely have been recovered after the war, however, only 7 of the 110+ men lost near Yap were ever recovered.
-The grave recovery teams search Yap after the war and located 7 sets of remains on the island.
-Some of the remains were returned to the US for buriel yet other men were never located.
+The grave recovery teams searched Yap after the war and located 7 sets of remains on the island.
+Some of the remains were returned to the US for burial yet other men were never located.
 In one case the grave registration services located multiple marked American graves near the wreckage of a three person Navy TBM-3 Avenger on Yap but only one set of remains were sent home to one family.
-What happened to the other remains?
-Were all three sets of remains mixed together?
+The other remains were sent to an unmarked grave in the Philippines.
 In short, the Coleman B-24 (my uncle's plane) and the crew have remained "just off" the southeast reef of Yap Island since the 25 June 1944.

 Started the CharlesLindbergh.com web site